 Plans established by the college are developed with a clear vision toward accomplishing GCC's mission.
-One such plan is the college's Strategic Resource Plan (SRP).
-The Strategic Resource Plan (2023-2027) is a guiding document that establishes a framework for the board and the college administration to examine future implications of major financial decisions.
+One such plan is the college's Strategic Resource Plan.
+The Strategic Resource Plan

+(2023-2027) is a guiding document that establishes a framework for the board and the college administration to examine future implications of major financial decisions.
 As noted on page 2 of the SRP, the budget planning process links "strategic planning, budgeting, and planning for institutional growth needs" with the college's annual assessment cycle, which is rooted in GCC's mission and goals.
 Assessment results, which show the college's progress toward accomplishing its mission, drive budget planning.
 This demonstrates how GCC's mission and goals serve as the foundation for financial planning.

-Departments use the GCC FY 2025 GovGuam & Non-Appropriated Fund (NAF) Budget Preparation (October 12 & 13, 2023) guide to develop their annual budgets.
+Departments use the GovGuam and Non-Appropriated Fund (NAF) Budget Preparation document to guide the development of their annual budgets.
 Budget requests are submitted annually.
 Budget training is provided to employees to ensure that any changes to budget preparation are disseminated and stakeholders are well informed.

-When developing their performance-based budgets, departments are required to identify three goals, three performance indicators for each goal, and three proposed outcomes for each goal.
+The departments use the FY2025 Budget Preparation Guidelines and the GCC Budget Goals, Indicators and Outcomes template, when developing their performance based budgets and are required to identify three goals, three performance indicators for each goal, and three proposed outcomes for each goal.
 When growth budgets are requested by departments, supporting documents related to assessment must be attached to justify requests.
 As assessment is mission-driven, these supporting documents ensure that growth budgets are aligned with the college's mission.

-Prior to approval by the board, the college's proposed budget goes through a multi-layered review, which is in line with Institutional Strategic Master Plan (ISMP 2020-2026) Goal 3: Leveraging Transformational Engagement and Governance.
+Prior to approval by the board, the college's proposed budget goes through a multi-layered review, which is in line with ISMP Goal 3: Leveraging Transformational Engagement and Governance.
 Goal 3 emphasizes the college's commitment to participatory governance wherein all stakeholders have opportunities to share recommendations, actively participate in discussions and planning, and freely voice concerns in open dialogue.
 Budget requests are first reviewed by the deans for instructional units and supervisors for non-instructional units.
 The budget is then reviewed by the vice president for each division, followed by the president, the Resources, Planning, and Facilities (RPF) Committee, the College Governing Council (CGC), and the board.
-Both RPF and CGC are composed of faculty, staff, administrators and students.
+Both committees are composed of faculty, staff, administrators and students.